Trump says he'll decide whether US will directly attack Iran within 2 weeks

-BEERSHEBA, Israel (AP) — Israel and Iran exchanged more attacks on Thursday as U.S. President Donald Trump said he would make up his mind within two weeks on whether the U.S. military will get directly involved in the conflict, seeking to keep open the door to diplomacy on Tehran's nuclear program.
+BEERSHEBA, Israel (AP) — President Donald Trump said Thursday he will make up his mind within two weeks on whether the U.S. military will get directly involved in the conflict between Israel and Iran given the "substantial chance" for renewed diplomatic negotiations over Tehran's nuclear program, as the two sides bombarded one another for a sixth day.

-“Based on the fact that there’s a substantial chance of negotiations that may or may not take place with Iran in the near future, I will make my decision whether or not to go within the next two weeks,” Karoline Leavitt, the White House press secretary, told reporters, reading out Trump’s statement.

 The open conflict between Israel and Iran erupted last Friday with a surprise wave of Israeli airstrikes targeting nuclear and military sites, top generals and nuclear scientists.
 At least 639 people, including 263 civilians, have been killed in Iran and more than 1,300 wounded, according to a Washington-based Iranian human rights group.